chengjl19/PAL/README.md

 # PAL

-Our code will be publicly available based on paper acceptance.
+Our code and data will be publicly available based on paper acceptance.